Sami Meguetounif: FIA Formula 2

-Meguetounif stepped up to FIA Formula 2 for the 2025 season, continuing with Trident where he partners Max Esterson.
+Meguetounif stepped up to FIA Formula 2 for the 2025 season, continuing with Trident where he partnered with Max Esterson.

 However, in a difficult campaign that saw Meguetounif score only two points; being two tenth-placed finishes, he and Trident parted ways prior to the Baku round.

 Indy NXT

 After leaving Formula 2, Meguetounif partook in a private Indy NXT test at an undisclosed location in September 2025.

+Sportscar racing career

+Asian Le Mans Series

+At the end of 2025, Meguetounif made his sportscar debut during the 2025-26 Asian Le Mans Series with Algarve Pro Racing.

+European Le Mans Series

+In 2026, Megeutounif signed with TDS Racing to drive in LMP2 Pro-Am class of the 2026 European Le Mans Series.

 Personal life

 Meguetounif was born in Marseille and raised in Marrakesh, Morocco.
 He is the son of Pierre Meguetounif, owner of Steve McQueen Eyewear.
 Meguetounif completed the Lycée in France.
 During this time, he lived and studied together with his FRECA teammate Victor Bernier.